KeithMV/apechain-nft-raffle/README.md

 Built on proven architecture from ApeChain NFT Fractionalization platform.

 For technical support or partnership inquiries, contact the development team.# Pipeline Test Tue Sep 30 00:34:35 UTC 2025
+# Pipeline test with new AWS credentials Tue Sep 30 01:16:01 UTC 2025